-- 5.2.1 If the person that has submitted a budget request either for a club or for their department is a current member of the Student Government Association, they are allowed to speak on the behalf of this request at the Senate meeting once the Activities and Clubs Committee has presented it.
-They will also be allowed to vote on the passing of said budget request along with the other Senators. - 5.3 Once the Treasurer has picked up the approved funds, he / she will send a notice to the recipients stating that their checks are ready.
-At this point it becomes the responsibility of the recipients to come at one of the times designated by the Treasurer. - 5.4 In order for any student to receive a reimbursement, he / she must provide the Treasurer with all receipts in a timely manner.
-Note that carte bleue tickets are not acceptable; the receipt must list every item purchased. - 5.4.1 To receive a reimbursement for expenses already made, the student must provide the Treasurer all relevant receipts before anything will be handed in to the accountants.
-It is the responsibility of the student to keep track of his or her receipts between the timethe money is spent and the time the receipts are given to the Treasurer. - 5.4.2 To receive an advance funding for expenses not yet made, the student must provide the Treasurer any possible quotes, e.g. online store prices, a devis or quote from a merchant, etc. After the advance funding has been approved and the student has spent the funds, he / she is obligated to keep track of all receipts and to give them to the Treasurer as soon as possible.
+- 5.4 In order for any student to receive a reimbursement, he / she must provide the Treasurer with all receipts in a timely manner.
+Note that carte bleue tickets are not acceptable; the receipt must list every item purchased. - 5.4.1.
+To receive reimbursement for expenses already incurred, the student must provide the Treasurer with all relevant receipts before anything will be handed in to the accountants.
+It is the responsibility of the student to keep track of his or her receipts between the time the money is spent and the time the receipts are given to the Treasurer. - 5.4.2.
+To receive an advance funding for expenses not yet made, the student must provide the Treasurer any possible quotes, e.g. online store prices, a devis or quote from a merchant, etc. After the advance funding has been approved and the student has spent the funds, he / she is obligated to keep track of all receipts and to give them to the Treasurer as soon as possible.
 [PK1] If less money is spent than was accorded, the student must provide all the leftover funds to the Treasurer.
-If a student fails to give receipts and/or leftover funds to the Treasurer, the student's account will be blocked, barring him or her from receiving grades and registering for courses, among other penalties. - 5.5 Once all documentation has been appropriately turned in, it is the obligation of the Treasurer to ensure that processing is completed in an orderly and timely manner.
+If a student fails to give receipts and/or leftover funds to the Treasurer, the student's account will be blocked, barring him or her from receiving grades and registering for courses, among other penalties. - 5.4.3.
+Once all documentation has been appropriately turned in, it is the obligation of the Treasurer to ensure that processing is completed in an orderly and timely manner.
 Students are expected to cooperate with the Treasurer if any complications or delays arise.